A Collaboration with Bentley Motors

 Focal Radiance by Bentley headphone is a circum-aural, closed-back headphone that has been described as a "re-tuned" and decidedly warmer version of the Focal Elegia.
 Radiance combines the best of Focal technology with distinctive Bentley design elements.
 At $1,290, the Radiance is about $400 more than Elegia.

-The limited-release Radiance (only 200 are being produced), available for pre-order through October 26, represents a three-way effort between Focal, Bentley Motors, and Naim Audio.
+The limited-release Radiance (only 200 are being produced) represents a three-way effort between Focal, Bentley Motors, and Naim Audio.
 Focal and Naim have been unified partner companies within the Vervent Audio Group since 2011.
 Focal, based in France, is known for speaker drivers, loudspeakers, and headphones; Naim Audio, based in England, is known for components and systems.
 Since 2008, Naim Audio has been supplying car-audio systems for British luxury automaker.

 Now, the three companies have collaborated to produce two new home audio products: the Radiance headphones and the Naim Mu-so for Bentley Special Edition music player.